marko-js/marko/packages/marko/docs/custom-tags.md

 # Custom tags

-Custom tags allow you to break up your application UI into encapsulated, resuable components.
+Custom tags allow you to break up your application UI into encapsulated, reusable components.

 ## Your first custom tag